MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 To get started working with the Performance Profiler, follow these steps:

 1. In [!INCLUDE [prod_short](../includes/prod_short.md)], choose the :::image type="content" source="../developer/media/search-icon.png" alt-text="Tell me what you want to do"::: icon, enter **Performance Profiler**, and then choose the related link.
-1. Choose the Open this page in a new window icon <!-- fix --> in the upper right corner of the page.
+1. Choose the :::image type="content" source="../media/new-window-icon.PNG" alt-text="Open this page in a new window icon."::: icon in the upper right corner of the page.
     This opens the profiler in a separate window, which is convenient for starting and stopping the recording.
 3. Now, still in [!INCLUDE [prod_short](../includes/prod_short.md)], navigate to the page or process that you want to record profiling data for.
     To get the most accurate results, you should start and stop the recording of the slow process as close to you experience the performance issues.